tableau/webdataconnector/docs/docs/wdc_faq.md

 base: docs
 ---

-This is a collection of common questions and resoultions for the web data connector platform.
+This is a collection of common questions and resolutions for the web data connector platform.

 #### Are there any known bugs?